 I've lived in the Pacific Northwest since 2001, but didn't try to update my vanity call to match the "7" call area until I applied for N7EKB on January 31st, 2017.
 The FCC accepted my application and made the N7EKB grant official on February 18th, 2017.

 I carry a DMR handheld radio (the Tytera MD-UV390 dual-band VHF/UHF) just about everywhere I go, near or far.
+I run the OpenGD77 firmware on my Tytera radios.
 You can call me on DMR Talk group (TG) 31771.
 This talk group is known as "Pacific Northwest Regional", or "PNW Reg 2" on the PNW Repeater network, and simply as "PNWR" on the Brandmeister network.
 I keep TG 31771 static in my hot spots so unless I'm actively talking on another talk group or am away from my radio, I should hear your call.
 The nice thing about contacting me via DMR-mode is that I can be just about anywhere in the world and I'll still be "in range" for a full-quieting contact.

 I also actively monitor the Adventure Radio (AR) Emergency "channel" (PL tone 67.0 Hz) and AR SOTA/POTA "channel" (PL tone 88.5 Hz) on 146.580 MHz for emergency traffic and SOTA/POTA events.
 See https://adventureradio.info for details on the Adventure Radio Protocol which is an awesome successor to the antiquated Wilderness Protocol.